Why are VCs launching SPACs? Amish Jani of FirstMark shares his firm’s rationale – TechCrunch

 TC: DraftKings CEO Jason Robins is an advisor on your SPAC.
 Why jump into sponsoring one of these yourselves?

 AJ: When he was initially approached, we were, like most folks, pretty skeptical.
 But as the conversations evolved, and we began to understand the amount of customization and flexibility [a SPAC can offer], it felt very familiar.
 [Also] the whole point of backing entrepreneurs is they do things differently.
-They’re disruptive, they like to try different formats, and really innovate, and when we saw through the SPAC and the [actual merger] this complex transaction where you’re going through an M&A and raising capital alongside that and it’s all happening between an entrepreneur and a trusted partner, and they’ve coming to terms before even having to talk about all of these things very publicly, that felt like a really interesting avenue to create innovation.
+They’re disruptive, they like to try different formats and really innovate, and when we saw through the SPAC and the [actual merger] this complex transaction where you’re going through an M&A and raising capital alongside that and it’s all happening between an entrepreneur and a trusted partner, and they’ve coming to terms before even having to talk about all of these things very publicly, that felt like a really interesting avenue to create innovation.

-For us, we’re lead partners and directors in the companies that we’re involved with; we start at the early stages at the seed [round] and Series A and work with these entrepreneurs for over a decade, and if we can step in with this product and innovate on behalf of our entrepreneurs and entrepreneurs in tech more broadly, we think there’s a really great opportunity to push forward the process for how companies get public.
+For us, we’re lead partners and directors in the companies that we’re involved with.
+We start at the early stages at the seed [round] and Series A and work with these entrepreneurs for over a decade, and if we can step in with this product and innovate on behalf of our entrepreneurs and entrepreneurs in tech more broadly, we think there’s a really great opportunity to push forward the process for how companies get public.

 TC: You raised $360 million for your SPAC.
 Who are its investors?
-Are the same institutional investors who invest in your venture fund?
+Are they the same institutional investors who invest in your venture fund?
 Are these hedge funds that are looking to deploy money and also potentially get their money out faster?

 AJ: I think a bit of a misconception is this idea that most investors in the public markets want to be hot money or fast money.
-You know, there are a lot of investors that are interested in being part of a company’s journey and who’ve been frustrated because they’ve been frozen out of being able to access these companies as they’ve stayed private longe.
-So our investors are some are our [limited partners], but the vast majority are long-only funds, alternative investment managers, and people who are really excited about technology asa long term disrupter and want to be aligned with this next generation of iconic companies.
+There are a lot of investors that are interested in being part of a company’s journey and who’ve been frustrated because they’ve been frozen out of being able to access these companies as they’ve stayed private longer.
+So our investors are some are our [limited partners], but the vast majority are long-only funds, alternative investment managers, and people who are really excited about technology as a long term disrupter and want to be aligned with this next generation of iconic companies.

 TC: How big a transaction are you looking to make with what you’ve raised?

 AJ: The targets that we’re looking for are going to look very similar to the kind of dilution that a great company would take going public — think of that 15%, plus or minus, around that envelope.
 As you do the math on that, you’re looking at a company that’s somewhere around $3 billion in value.
-We’re going to have conversations with a lot of different folks who we know well, but that’s that’s generally what we’re looking for.
+We’re going to have conversations with a lot of different folks who we know well, but that’s generally what we’re looking for.

 TC: Can you talk about your “promote,” meaning how the economics are going to work for your team?

 AJ: Ours [terms] are very standard to the typical SPAC.
 We have 20% of the original founders shares.
-And that’s a very traditional structure as you think about venture funds and private equity firms and hedge funds: 20% is is very typical.
+And that’s a very traditional structure as you think about venture funds and private equity firms and hedge funds: 20% is very typical.

 TC: It sounds like your SPAC might be one in a series.